 LPG transfer into containers is permitted under weather shelter or canopy, however, section 220.127.116.11 states that a vehicle fuel dispensing points installed under a weather shelter or canopy shall not be enclosed for more than 50 per cent of its perimeter

 When a container point of transfer is located outdoors in a stationary installation, the minimum separation horizontal distance between the transfer point and other infrastructure shall be as per Table 6.5.3 of NFPA 58.

 LPG can be transported by Vessels/containers mounted on trailers, Vessels on rail tracks and by Ships.

-LPG storage facilities may be classified as per the volume of liquid stored, the design of LPG facility should take into considerations all safety requirements.
+LPG storage facilities may be classified as per the volume of liquid stored, the design of the LPG facility should take into considerations all safety requirements.

 LPG facilities may be design as per NFPA codes, BS standard and other approved codes.
-Minimum requirements for vessel spacing, location of dispensing units, separation distance between containers are properties etc. are stated in these codes and standards.
+Minimum requirements for vessel spacing, location of dispensing units, the separation distance between containers are properties etc. are stated in these codes and standards.

 We are launching courses in Pipeline Design and Business & Project Development soon.
 Sign up and will notify you.